SHAREHOLDER ALERT: WeissLaw LLP Reminds BSCA, MLND, COHR, and MSGN Shareholders About Its Ongoing Investigations

 Bank of Santa Clarita (OTC: BSCA)

 WeissLaw LLP is investigating possible breaches of fiduciary duty and other violations of law by the board of directors of Bank of Santa Clarita (OTC: BSCA) in connection with the proposed acquisition of the company by Southern California Bancorp ("BCAL").
-Under the terms of the merger agreement, BSCA shareholders will receive 1.00 shares of BCAL common stock for each BSCA share that they own, representing implied per-share merger consideration of approximately $13.74 based upon BCAL's May 3, 2021 closing price of $13.74.
+Under the terms of the merger agreement, BSCA shareholders will receive 1.00 share of BCAL common stock for each BSCA share that they own, representing implied per-share merger consideration of approximately $13.50 based upon BCAL's May 10, 2021 closing price of $13.50.
 If you own BSCA shares and wish to discuss this investigation or your rights, please call us or visit our website: https://weisslawllp.com/bsca/

 Millendo Therapeutics, Inc. (NASDAQ: MLND)